rhyman7/historical_hpi_index/README.md

 # House Price Index Change 1991-2025

 At it's core the House Price Index Change 1991-2025 project tracks the change in the Housing Price Index (HPI) provided by the Federal Housing Finance Agency (FHFA) from 1991-2025.
 Although I am mainly focused on the metropolitan area of Louisville, KY, this can be used to review other metropolitan areas as well.
+In the plainest terms HPI data for this set started with 1991.
+100 = 0 and any icrease from 100 is a percent uptick.
+For example, Louisville started at 100 in 1991 by 1994 Louisville was at about 140 which represents a 40% increase in the HPI index which, in turn, correlates to traditional homes in Louisville costing 40% more.

 ## Questions I Would Like to Answer
 1. What is the increase in HPI for Louisville, KY from 1991-2025?